RyuuXS/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## Two guys walked into a bar, the third one ducked.